The Closing: Albert Laboz

 Among New York developers, there’s a certain conceit that goes with the drive and desire needed to reshape a city.
 Albert Laboz, though, has managed to stay humble.

 With a portfolio of 75 properties, Laboz has cemented himself as a key player in New York retail.
 His firm, United American Land, specializes in the redevelopment of landmarked buildings.
-It has revitalized fixtures including the Decker Building, home to Andy Warhol’s Factory in the late 1960s, and breathed life back into the historic Fulton Mall, where it brought in Brooklyn’s first H&M.
+It has revitalized fixtures like the Decker Building, home to Andy Warhol’s Factory in the late 1960s, and breathed life back into the historic Fulton Mall, where it brought in Brooklyn’s first H&M.

 Yet for Laboz — aptly, reading “The Power Broker” — development “in an overbuilt metropolis” does not mean you have to “hack your way with a meat ax,” as Robert Moses liked to say.
 His strategy instead relies heavily on a commitment to harmony — marrying progress with history, a new building with its neighborhood.

-Mention his latest projects and the developer lights up.
+Talk about his latest projects and the developer lights up.
 Today, his mind is on Canal Street.
 On the heels of an abysmal stretch for retail in the city, he is set on reviving the strip in Lower Manhattan.
 He commissioned experimental artists to occupy vacant storefronts and attract the type of young, chic brands characteristic of his Soho portfolio.
 If a handful of freshly inked deals that include the restaurant La Mercerie, inside Roman and Williams Guild, and fashion brands Drake’s and Knickerbocker are any proof, it seems to be working.

 What attracted you to historic buildings?